evilmartians/fias/README.md

 ## Notes

-Rake task accepts options through env vars:
+The rake task accepts options through ENV vars:

-* `TABLES` to specify comma-separated list of a tables to import/create.
-See `Fias::Import::Dbf::TABLES` for a key names.
+* `TABLES` to specify a comma-separated list of a tables to import/create.
+See `Fias::Import::Dbf::TABLES` for the list of key names.
 Use `houses` as an alias for HOUSE* tables.
-In most cases you need only `address_objects` table.
+In most cases you'll need `address_objects` table only.
-* `PREFIX` for a database tables prefix ('fias_' by default).
+* `PREFIX` for the database tables prefix ('fias_' by default).
 * `PATH` to specify DBF files location ('tmp/fias' by default).

-Gem uses COPY FROM STDIN BINARY to import data.
-Works for PostgreSQL only.
+Gem uses `COPY FROM STDIN BINARY` to import data.
+Works with PostgreSQL only.

 ## Installation